-The series of the Championship 2017/18 will start on August 4th and end on May 6th.
-The tournament will continue with the final play-offs at the end of May.
+The series in the Championship 2018/19 will start on August 3 and will end on May 5th.
+The play-off final will then be played in late May.

 Schedule and results

 Like for most leagues, the schedule of the Championship extends from autumn to spring.
 The series will begin in August of 2017 and end in May 2018.
 The play-off, where the teams can qualify for the Premier League, will begin at the end of May.

 There will be a total of 24 participating teams and they will all meet twice in the league – once at home and once away.
 The Championship will therefore consist of 46 rounds, with 12 matches in every round.
 In total, that means that 552 matches will be played during this season of the Championship.